microsoft/AcademicContent/README.md

 This repo provides technical resources to help students and faculty learn about Azure and teach others.
 The content covers cross-platform scenarios in AI and machine learning, data science, web development, mobile app dev, internet of things, and devops.

-Check out our hands-on labs that can be used in the classroom or as workshop content, as well as other educator content including tech talks, coding challenges, and event-in-a-box workshops.

 Students can get free Azure credits to explore these resources here:
 * [Azure For Students ($100 in Azure - no credit card required)](https://azure.microsoft.com/en-us/free/students/)